alemser/kotlintest-backend-sample/README.md

 If you are not familiar with the Gradle build tool, it's just like maven.
 Open it like you use to open a maven project.

-If the preference is not to use an IDE, run './gradlew' (Linux/Mac) or 'gradlew.bat' (Windows) to perform a complete build.
+If the preference is not to use an IDE, run './gradlew' (Linux/Mac) or 'gradlew' (Windows) to perform a complete build.

 It will download the right version of Gradle.